-the U.S. Fish and Wildlife Service.
-The Endangered
+The U.S. Fish and Wildlife Services

 endangered species responsibilities include the following:

-- Listing, reclassifying, and delisting Endangered
+- Listing, reclassifying, and delisting under the Endangered

 - Providing information and biological opinions (through the Project Reviews process) to Federal Agencies on their activities that may affect listed species